Have you ever had two or more tabs open in your web browser and closed one of them by accident?

 In other words, if you closed several tabs that you’d like to re-open simply keep pressing that same key combination until all the previously closed tabs have opened back up.

 And here’s another little tidbit: This also works when you accidentally close your entire browser by accidentally clicking the little X up in the top-right corner of the window.

 If you closed the browser by accident, just launch the browser again and repeatedly press Ctrl+Shift+T to reopen all the tabs that were open when you accidentally closed the browser!

-This tip works with Microsoft Edge, Internet Explorer, Firefox, Opera and Chrome (and probably other browsers as well, but I have only tested it with these five).
+This tip works with Microsoft Edge, Firefox, Opera, Brave and Chrome (and probably other browsers as well, but I have only tested it with these five).